-A team of nine students from Wittenborg University will fly off to Shanghai on Friday as part of an international project week, co-organized with Wittenborg’s partner in China, the Shanghai Business School.
+A team of nine students from WUAS will fly off to Shanghai on Friday as part of an international project week, co-organized with Wittenborg’s partner in China, the Shanghai Business School.

 The annual Chinese Business Field trip has now become a firm fixture and highlight on the Wittenborg calendar.
 This year the group will consist of undergraduate (bachelor) students and one Master of Science student.

 They will travel from the 30th of May until the 8th of June.
 During the trip students are required to record their adventures and send regular news updates and pictures of the trip.
 Whilst in China they will also take part in a “Study in Holland” fair and will be involved in the decoration and promotion of the Netherlands as a study destination.